philipszdavido/ng.http/README.md

 }
 ```

-You see the `this.http.get` method returns an Observable, which we subscribe to get our values.
+You see the `this.http.get` method returns an Observable, which we subscribe to the stream, to get our values.

 # Authors